muhammedemiracarkan/DSAProject/README.md

 - *Python*: Primary programming language for data analysis
 - *Pandas & NumPy*: For data manipulation and calculation
 - *Matplotlib & Seaborn*: For visualization and statistical graphics
-- *GeoPandas*: For geographical data visualization
-- *Scikit-learn*: For statistical modeling and regression analysis
 - *Jupyter Notebooks*: For documentation and sharing analysis process

 ## *Expected Outcomes*